WallStreetMojo

 Resetting the Scroll Bars in Excel – Tiny Scrollbar Error

-1. Use the Esc option and Undo.
+1. First, use the "Esc" option and "Undo."

-2. Delete the cells and save.
+2. Second, delete the cells and save.

-1. Do it all with a macro.
+4. Finally, do it all with a macro.

 Things to Remember

-• An error known as ‘tiny scrollbar’ occurs due to human error.
+• An error known as "tiny scrollbar" occurs due to human error.

 Recommended Articles